-Kicked off by the unveiling of the iPhone in 2008, the introduction of the smartphone gave advertisers a chance to advertise to every no matter where they were.
+Kicked off by the unveiling of the iPhone in 2008, the introduction of the first popular smartphone gave advertisers a chance to advertise to everyone – no matter where they were.
 With smartphones, users had access to text and video content anytime, anywhere.

 As the technology became cheaper and as the functionality increased with the non-stop development of “apps,” smartphones quickly went from status symbol to must-have.